Boccca2014/CodeGra.de/docs/user/codeviewer.rst

 Inline feedback
 ~~~~~~~~~~~~~~~~~~~~~~
-Oftentimes, feedback for specific lines or blocks of code is wanted to make specific errors clear to students.
+Oftentimes, feedback for specific lines or blocks of code is wanted to make
+specific errors clear to students.
 CodeGrade enables this with the addition of line feedback.

-Feedback on a specific line can be given by clicking on this line of code in the Code Viewer.
-Feedback can be
+Feedback on a specific line can be given by clicking on this line of code in
-written in the appeared dialog and saved with the :fa:`check` button.
-Clicking on previously placed line
+the Code Viewer.
+Feedback can be written in the appeared dialog and saved with
+the :fa:`check` button.
+Clicking on previously placed line for line feedback
-for line feedback displays this same dialog and clicking the :fa:`times` button will remove the comment.
+displays this same dialog and clicking the :fa:`times` button will remove the
+comment.

+Students can also comment on their own code in the same way.
+This can be useful
+if they have questions about the assignment or their code.
+Teachers or teaching
+assistants assigned to a submission will be notified when this happens, so that
+they can swiftly act on such questions.

+Both students and teachers can reply to comments by clicking on the "Click to
+reply..." box, allowing the entire discussion to be held in one place.

 .. _codeviewer-snippets:

 Snippets
 ^^^^^^^^^
-It is not unusual that identical line feedback comments apply to multiple cases or students.
-Snippets can be used
+It is not unusual that identical line feedback comments apply to multiple cases
-to efficiently but thoroughly cover all these reoccurring comments.
-Snippets are named saved comments that can be quickly added in the reviewing process.
+or students.
+Snippets can be used to efficiently but thoroughly cover all these
+reoccurring comments.
+Snippets are named saved comments that can be quickly
+added in the reviewing process.

-.. note:: Personal (:fa:`user-circle-o`) snippets are saved to your CodeGrade account and can be used on any assignment in any course you grade.
-Course (:fa:`book`) snippets are set up for a specific course and are shared by all graders in that course.
+.. note:: Personal (:fa:`user-circle-o`) snippets are saved to your CodeGrade
+   account and can be used on any assignment in any course you grade.
+Course
+   (:fa:`book`) snippets are set up for a specific course and are shared by all
+   graders in that course.

-New personal snippets can be added through the :ref:`profile page <preferences-chapter>`
+New personal snippets can be added through the :ref:`profile page
-and via the :fa:`plus` button in the line of line feedback dialog.
-The latter
+<preferences-chapter>` and via the :fa:`snippet` button in the top right corner
-makes it possible to save existing line for line feedback comments.
-After
+of the feedback editing dialog.
+The latter makes it possible to save existing
-clicking this button the snippet can be named and saved for future use.
-To use
+inline feedback comments.
+After clicking this button the snippet can be named
-your saved snippet, simply type in the given name and press the :kbd:`Tab` keyboard key
+and saved for future use.
+To use your saved snippet, simply type in the given
-to autocomplete it to the saved comment.
+name and press the :kbd:`Tab` key on your keyboard to autocomplete it to the
+saved comment.

 New course snippets can be added by the teacher of a course on the
 :ref:`course management page <course-management>`.

-.. note:: It is in most cases recommended to use a short keyword for the snippet.
+.. note:: It is in most cases recommended to use a short keyword for the
+   snippet.

+.. _codeviewer-peer-feedback:

 Course feedback
 ~~~~~~~~~~~~~~~~~~